 Men and women, taken from places as far away as Mali and as close as Togo, were forced to make the long journey to these fortresses by foot.
 Upon arriving, they would await the ships that would carry them to the Americas.
 The Ghana Elmina Castle was the last stop.
 This was their last memory of their homeland.
 There are many such places along the coast of West Africa.

-He points to the chamber, a space approximately 30 feet in length and 15 feet wide.
+One of the most heartbreaking parts of the tour is visiting the female slave yard.
+It’s a space approximately 30 feet in length and 15 feet wide.
 We are at least one or two stories underground.
 The air inside the chamber smells damp and musty.
 It feels heavy and burdened.
 Time can’t wipe away the memory of so many people living and dying within those bare stone walls.

 A brutal place for women

-Those women were the lucky ones, according to Kwame.
+Those women given to the governor were the lucky ones, according to our guide.
 Many of the soldiers who guarded the castle had less refined ways to release their sexual desires.

 The cruelness of humanity

-I am ill with the thought of so many women being denied their basic right to their own bodies.
+Walking through the Ghana Elmina Castle, I can’t help thinking about all the women who were denied their basic right to their own bodies.
 How can humanity be so cruel to itself?
 What creates this disconnect that allows someone to see another as a completely different and somehow inferior species?
 As a servant?
 As an object?
 Or as something to be used and thrown away rather than respected and revered?

 So much of the injustices throughout history and in the present stem from this disconnect.
-I think of the Holocaust.
-And I think of the massacres of Native Americans.
-I think of ethno-political conflicts in the Middle East.
-And I think of the Tutsis and Hutus in Rwanda.
+Consider the Holocaust, the massacres of Native Americans, and even the ethno-political conflicts in the Middle East.

 To me, it all stems from a disconnect to each other.
 And it stems from a disconnect to our history.
 It stems from the inaccurate belief that this is somehow different than before, a refusal to take away from the lessons learned in the past.